neuromorphic-polito/spikify/docs/index.rst

       .. div:: sd-fs-5 sd-font-italic

-         Get ready for neuromorphic computing: convert your data for spiking neural network applications.
+         Get ready for neuromorphic computing: convert your data into spike-based signals for efficient and biologically-inspired spiking neural network applications, enabling faster and more energy-efficient computations.

       .. grid:: 1 1 2 2
          :gutter: 2 2 3 3